-The following section addresses steps necessary to run Jasmine on the school environment at DSV in Kista.
+The following section addresses steps necessary to run.
 These steps are VERY important since the default Jasmine setting must be configured locally on each computer in order for the DBMS to run properly!
-Or put in other words - skip this chapter and you cannot continue at all, because things will not work!
+All this necessary configuration is already done on the prepared disks, but it is presented here for your information.

-You only need to do the changes made in sections 3.1 and 3.2 the first time you access the DBMS.
+You only need to do the configuration presented in sections 3.1 and 3.2 once.
 Once the environment is properly set up, no further configuration of the Jasmine ODB should be needed.